 There are several types of pneumothorax.
-You could have one or more of them:
+You could have one or more at the same time:

 - Simple, in which the tissues and organs between your lungs aren’t moved around

-- Spontaneous, when it happens without any apparent cause
+- Primary spontaneous, when it happens without any clear cause

 - Tension, when air continues to enter the space between your lung and your chest wall, raising pressure in your chest

-Symptoms can range from mild to life threatening.
+Symptoms can range from mild to dangerous.
 If your case is mild, you may not notice a problem.
 That’s why it’s important to tell your doctor what’s happening.
 Common symptoms include:

 - Bluish skin

 - Chest pain, ache, or tightness

 You can get pneumothorax several ways.
 Causes include: